ahezard/twl_firm_patcher/README.md

 Usage :
 - put firmware_twl.bin (O3DS or N3DS) into input
 - run go.cmd
+- put the twlBg.cxi file into luma/sysmodules (V6.0 dev version required)
+- an "enabler" program is needed to unlock the HW.
+I will release an example soon.

 Here is the details of the patch implemented :